 - The registration process will include the completion of a criminal background check.

-- Official signed verification of immunizations/titers is mandatory and must be presented to the instructor BEFORE THE FIRST CLASS MEETING.
-NO EXCEPTIONS.
+- Official signed verification of immunizations/titers is mandatory and should be presented to the instructor BEFORE THE FIRST CLASS MEETING.

 - STUDENTS MUST READ THE FIRST EIGHT (8) CHAPTERS BEFORE THE FIRST CLASS MEETING.